Three dead in Mexican forest fires

-MEXICO CITY, Oct 25 (Reuters) - Three people were killed and hundreds evacuated from their homes as fires spread through forests in northern Mexico near ths U.S. border on Friday, officials said.
+MEXICO CITY (Reuters) - Three people were killed and hundreds evacuated from their homes as fires spread through forests in northern Mexico near the U.S. border on Friday, officials said.

 A fire near the town of Tecate, about 30 miles (50 km) east of the border city of Tijuana, was first detected Friday afternoon and was about 35% contained, according to national forest commission CONAFOR.